ilmastro/MOVtoMP4/README.md

-# MOVtoMP4
+# Python MOVtoMP4
-Convert .mov video files to .mp4
+Convert .mov video files to .mp4 in Python.